The Money Overview

 • Trade policy.
 New or expanded tariffs on imported goods could raise consumer prices across multiple categories, nudging inflation upward.

 • Economic slowdown.
-A recession or sharp pullback in consumer demand would likely slow price growth and could produce a COLA below 2.8%.
-In an extreme scenario, the adjustment could be zero, as happened in 2010, 2011, and 2016.
+A recession or sharp pullback in consumer demand would likely cool price growth and could produce a COLA below 2.8%.
+In an extreme scenario, the adjustment could be zero, as it was in 2010, 2011, and 2016.

-Monthly CPI reports from the BLS, published around the middle of each month, offer the earliest public signal of where the COLA is heading.
-The July, August, and September 2026 releases will cover the decisive third-quarter window that determines the final number.
+Monthly CPI reports from the BLS, published around the middle of each month, offer the earliest signal of where the COLA is heading.
+The July, August, and September 2026 data will cover the decisive Q3 window that determines the final number.

 More retirees, tighter margins